cheng-alvin/jas/CONTRIBUTING.md

-Once you have completed your work, remember to submit pull requests that are organized and have a clear sense of purpose, any change from one line of code to a whole file is okay, it just has to have a purpose and a clear reason to be merged upstream. (but also remember to try and keep it small) Speaking of size, please also ensure that you properly and logically organize branches and pull requests, if changes don’t seem to fit in one pull request logically, feel free to submit multiple, as long as it makes sense logically.
+Once you have completed your work, remember to submit pull requests that are organized and have a clear sense of purpose, any change from one line of code to a whole file is okay, it just has to have a purpose and a clear reason to be merged upstream.
+Please ensure you are mindful of pull sizes, if changes don’t seem to fit in one pull request logically, feel free to submit multiple pulls.

 ### Don’t like Github?
 Don’t worry!

-If you don’t prefer to use Github as the platform for communication and merging code, patches may be submitted via the mailing list (Just like old-school), the maintainer taking care of that portion of the code will be responsible in checking for patches and reviewing them before applying them to the source code and merging it using a Pull request.
+If you don’t prefer to use Github as the platform for communication and merging code, patches may be submitted via the mailing list, the maintainer taking care of that portion of the code will be responsible in the application of patched into the upstream.

-Basically, once the patch has been received by the maintainer from the mailing list, the maintainer should apply and review the patch in their **own** branch before merging it in, labeling it as *patch* with the person who originally sent in the patch mentioned or quoted in the title.
+Once the patch has been received by the maintainer from the mailing list, the maintainer should apply and review the patch in their **own** branch before merging it in, preserving the original commit email in the patch.

-### What now?
+## What now?

 After reading the instructions here, you should have a good understanding of how to contribute to the Jas assembler project!
 Write some code, drink some coffee,